 b.
-Participation in the CWC by States in the Asia-Pacific
+CWC Status in the Asia Pacific

-All countries in the Asia Pacific have signed and ratified/acceded to the CWC except North Korea and Myanmar.
-North Korea has neither signed nor ratified the Convention and Myanmar has signed but not ratified.
-Specific information regarding the status of individual states is provided at: http://disarmament.un.org/treaties/t/cwc c.
-Significant CWC Reservations & Declarations
+All countries in the Asia Pacific except North Korea have signed and ratified/acceded to the CWC.
+Specific information regarding the status of individual states is provided at: http://disarmament.un.org/treaties/t/cwc

-Significant issues identified in the reservations and declarations to the CWC center on matters of universality, verification, abandoned weapons, trade and export controls.
+Significant issues identified in the reservations and declarations to the CWC involve matters of universality, verification, abandoned weapons, trade and export controls.